-Steven Bochco: Brains Behind ‘LA Law’ and ‘NYPD Blue’ Dies Of Cancer
+Steven Bochco: Brains Behind ‘LA Law’ And ‘NYPD Blue’ Dies Of Cancer

-Steven Bochco, the renowned producer of hit TV shows including LA Law, NYPD Blue and Hill Street Blues has died.
+Steven Bochco, the renowned producer of hit TV shows including LA Law, NYPD Blue, and Hill Street Blues, has died.

-A family spokesman told CNN that the 10-time Emmy Award winner died peacefully in his sleep, on Sunday morning, surrounded by loved ones, after battling leukemia for years.
+A family spokesman told CNN that the 10-time Emmy Award winner died peacefully in his sleep on Sunday morning surrounded by loved ones after battling leukemia for years.

 Steven Bochco was 74.